 Sarah started at Schiff at the end of 2016.
 She has worked as a science teacher in biological and earth sciences since 2011.
 She earned her MS from Rutgers University in Ecology and Evolution and her BA from Vassar College.
 Sarah's passion is providing opportunities for children to be inspired by the beauty and complexity of the natural world.
 When she's not implementing programming at Schiff, she is usually with her husband and three young children hiking local trails or playing in their backyard, stream, or garden.

 Alex has been a dedicated volunteer at Schiff since 2011 helping to design and launch our Business Membership Program as well as secure sponsorships and donations for the Environmental Film Fest and Gala fund raisers.
-He was elected President of the Board of Trustees in 2013.
+He was elected President of the Board of Trustees in 2013 and served two terms.
 Alex is a retired technology and financial services executive who held senior sales and marketing roles with Peapack-Gladstone Bank, One Communications and Sprint.
 He holds a BA in Human Biology from Stanford University and an MBA from Harvard.
 Alex lives in Mendham Township with his lovely bride of thirty years, Robbi.
 When not hiking the Schiff trails you will find Alex riding his bike in the local area or traveling with his family.

 John is a partner in the Morristown law firm Riker, Danzig, Scherer, Hyland & Perretti LLP.
 He concentrates his practice on litigation and regulatory matters and also represents clients before the NJ Legislature.
 John is admitted to practice before the United States Supreme Court and previously served as an Assistant Counsel to former New Jersey Governor Thomas Kean.
 He holds degrees from Lafayette College and Tulane School of Law, where he was honored as a Senior Fellow.
 A committed volunteer, he is active in coaching local sports and serves on the Board of Trustees of the Shakespeare Theatre of New Jersey.
 John lives in Mendham Borough with his wife, Elizabeth.